tobka777/zedd2/README.md

 # Zedd-App

- The Zedd-app is a Grindstone-like application that automates booking in Clarity and simplifies working with multiple accounts.
+ The Zedd-App is a Grindstone-like application that automates booking in Clarity and simplifies working with multiple accounts.
 It operates as an interactive calendar, allowing you to schedule tasks and manage your work time efficiently.

 The goal is to make work planning more organized, stress-free and user-friendly.
 The app is built with Electron, TypeScript, React, MobX, and MUI.